 Reauthorization of EIDBI services

 All of the following criteria must be met before EIDBI services are reauthorized:

-3. The qualified supervising professional (QSP) determines that the person will continue to benefit from the prescribed EIDBI services based on documented progress.
+3. The QSP determines that the person will continue to benefit from the prescribed EIDBI services based on documented progress

 A change in the intensity level of EIDBI services (increase or decrease) may be determined medically necessary for one or more of the following reasons: